 Recounting the history of great revolutionary figures of the past is a technique for opening up the field of political possibilities in the present.
 Such a history can be a resource for those engaged in emancipatory struggle and for thinking through the subsequent project of constructing a better society.
 In 1938 the Trinidadian intellectual CLR James published The Black Jacobins, his history of the Haitian Revolution and Toussaint l’Ouverture.
 The whole project was addressed to the leaders of the great wave of decolonization that James could see on the horizon, particularly in Africa.

 Clearly, the time for a Sankara biopic is now.
 But who should make it?
 We threw the question open on Twitter and our followers offered a good number of strong suggestions with a definite Pan-African flavor.
 Gaston Kaboré, Alain Gomis, Haile Gerima, Frances Bodomo and Tunde Kelani were all mentioned.
 Others suggested Raoul Peck (who grew up partly in the newly freed Congo inspiring his later documentary and biopic of Lumumba) or John Akomfrah (either of them would be fabulous).
 Ken Loach’s name also came up.
 Of course, someone else reckoned this was a job for Spike Lee, but we asked him if he’d take it on and he never got back to us.

 And then there’s the next big question: who should play the lead?
+You decide.